tak-21/Troodon/README.md

 # Troodon
-thy RR configuration for my Vivedino Troodon 300
+the RR configuration for my Vivedino Troodon 300